Privacy and Data Protection Policy

 - Share data with other BRIAN users in an aggregated, anonymous format such as graphs and infographics.

-- Share data from BRIAN with clinicians, analysts and researchers in an anonymous format in order to find a cure quicker.
+- Share data from BRIAN with clinicians, analysts and researchers in an anonymous and/or pseudonymous format in order to find a cure quicker.

-- Share some data from BRIAN with NHS Digital in an identifiable format in order to enable them to share your healthcare records with us.
+- Share some data from BRIAN with public health bodies such as NHS Digital in an identifiable format in order to enable them to share your healthcare records with us, and so that we can link data sources for research purposes.

 - Help us identify how BRIAN can be improved in the future.